sakoht/data-provenance/provenance/README.md

 Data Provenance
 ===============

-This document describes the data-provenance library from the perspecitve of an application that uses it.
+This document describes the data-provenance library from the perspective of an application that uses it.

-For development, see README-DEVELOPMENT.md.
+For development of the library itself, see README-DEVELOPMENT.md.

 Adding to Applications
 ----------------------
-Applications should add the following to their `libraryDependencies`: `"com.cibo" %% "provenance" % "0.2"`
+An applications should add the following to its `libraryDependencies`:

+    `"com.cibo" %% "provenance" % "0.2"`

-Applications that use this library must also use `SbtBuildInfo` to reveal build information to the provenance lib.
-At compile time, it creates a static object YOURPACKAGE.BuildInfo, that knows the exact current git commit, and generates a unique BuildID from a timestamp.
+Applications that use this library must also use `SbtBuildInfo` to reveal provide commit/build information to the provenance lib for new data generated.

-Two example files are in this repository:
+Two example files are in this repository with instructions on how to add them to your project's build process:
 - `buildinfo.sbt-example-simple`
 - `buildinfo.sbt-example-multimodule`

+To get started, you can use the `DummyBuildInfo` provided by the provenance library for use in test cases.

 Background